nguyenvuducduy97andrew-ai/OOP_HotelBookingManagementSystem/README.md

 ## Current capabilities

 - Polymorphic room portfolio: `StandardRoom`, `DeluxeRoom`, and `SuiteRoom`.
-- Customer management with archive/delete workflows, country-aware ID and phone validation, and conflict highlighting in the customer list.
+- Customer management with archive/delete workflows, searchable/filterable/sortable lists, country-aware ID and phone validation, and conflict highlighting in the customer list.
 - Reservation creation only from Room Status, reservation editing, cancellation, checkout, and invoice generation.
 - Explicit booking lifecycle: staff must record **Check-in** before a room becomes occupied, then record checkout to complete the stay.
 - Reservation occupancy and room capacity validation: every booking stores adult/child counts and is rejected if it exceeds the selected room type's capacity.